 The MGC needs to assign the TCP mode of operation to an H.248 context.
 This is fundamentally based on SDP information elements according [ITU-T H.248.84], clause 13.5.
 An example is provided by clause II.1.1.1.

 The MGC could use also additional explicit H.248 signalling elements for mode control as defined by this Recommendation, see example in clause II.1.1.2.

+{Contributor’s note: this clause is not yet updated.
+It depends on the discussion on C-43, see Table 1 – Support of end-to-end TCP bearer connection control by TCP modes.}

-II.1.1.1 Mode assignment and MG autonomous TCP connection control
+II.1.1.1 Mode assignment and MGC-strictly control of TCP connection establishment

 The call flow is based on the network configuration as shown in Figure II.1: